Eric T. Hansen: Life

 Eric T. Hansen was born in Bellingham, Washington, and moved with his family to Hawaii when he was six.
 He was raised a Mormon and served a two-year mission to West Germany from 1980, where he also met his future wife.
-He then returned to Germany to study at the Ludwig-Maximilians-Universität in Munich, where he earned a Masters in the literature of the German Middle Ages in 1989.
+He then returned to Germany to study at LMU Munich, where he earned a Masters in the literature of the German Middle Ages in 1989.

 After leaving university, Hansen began a career as a freelance journalist writing about German politics, media and culture for American and British publications including The European, Variety, The Hollywood Reporter (where he was German Bureau Chief), The Washington Post.

-In 2001/2002 he took a one-year trip through Germany in a VW Bus in search of the Middle Ages and turned his experiences into the travel book Die Nibelungenreise (The Nibelung Trip), which was published only in German.
+In 2001 and 2002, he took a one-year trip through Germany in a VW Bus in search of the Middle Ages and turned his experiences into the travel book Die Nibelungenreise (The Nibelung Trip), which was published only in German.
 His second book, Planet Germany, about Germany through the eyes of an American and written in German, was a bestseller.
 Since then, he has continued writing books in German as well as articles for German publications including Cicero, Süddeutsche Zeitung, GEO and, currently, a political column for the online edition of the leading weekly German newspaper, Die Zeit.
 Starting with Planet Germany, Hansen has written all his books entirely in German with his co-writer and companion Astrid Ule, who had translated Nibelungenreise from English, and with whom Hansen writes thrillers under the pseudonym "Ule Hansen".

 In 2015, Hansen launched his own publisher for English-language books, Hula Ink, and runs the YouTube-Channel "Poetry and Purpose" about philosophy, the getting of wisdom and German poetry (in English).

 Hansen is divorced and is no longer a member of the LDS Church; he currently lives with Astrid Ule in Berlin.